SAP/olingo-jpa-processor-v4/jpa-tutorial/QuickStart/QuickStart.md

 * A Java JDK 1.8 or higher
 * A Eclipse IDE for Java EE, or another one that provides the same functionality
-* Optional: Maven separately installed, to perform  Maven commands on without importing the JPA Processor projects into your IDE.
+* Optional: Maven separately installed, to perform  Maven commands in case the JPA Processor projects should not be imported into your IDE
+* Optional: Git separately installed.

 ## Preparing the Archetype